Pawior/React-Free-Games-Finder/README.md

 - [License](#license)

 ## Description
 It's a website that shows users free games.
 The app is using a Free-to-play games database API.
-Support Browse and PC as well.
+Support Browser and PC games as well.
 Allows the user to filter by many games genres.
 Also sorting is possible.

 ## Preview